Rosh-yadav/AWS_CloudFormation/cloudformation/Intrinsic_Functions/fiele01.md

 ```

 #### 03_Join.md: Fn::Join Function
-The `Fn::Join` function combines multiple strings into a single string, separated by a specified character.
+The `Fn::Join` function combines several pieces of text into one string, with a separator in between.

 **Example:**
 ```yaml